WFAFB Mobile Pantry making stops throughout December

 WICHITA FALLS, Texas (KAUZ) - The Wichita Falls Area Food Bank’s Mobile Pantry will visit several locations throughout December.

-Mobile pantry officials will head to Lake Wichita Park on Thursday from 5 p.m. to 6:30 p.m.
-On Saturday, they’ll be at Blue Sky Self Storage from 9 a.m. to 11 a.m.
+Mobile pantry officials will head to City View Baptist Church on Thursday from 2 p.m. to 4 p.m.
+On Dec.
+15, they’ll be at Midtown Manor from 10 a.m. to noon.

 All of the December Mobile Pantry dates can be found below: